Online Calculators since 2009

 Calculate your take home pay (that's your salary after tax), with the Japan Salary Calculator.
 A quick and efficient way to compare salaries in Japan, review income tax deductions for income in Japan and estimate your tax returns for your Salary in Japan.
 The Japanese Tax Calculator is a diverse tool and we may refer to it as the wage calculator, salary calculator or after tax calculator, it is however the same calculator, there are simply so many features and uses of the tool (income tax calculator, there is another!) that we refer to the calculator functionally rather than by a specific name, we mention this here to avoid any confusion.

 Follow these simple steps to calculate your salary after tax in Japan using the Japan Salary Calculator 2021 which is updated with the 2021/22 tax tables as published by the Japanese National Tax Agency (国税庁)

 That's it!
-Just three simple steps to calculate your salary after tax in Japan with detailed income tax calculations.
+Just four simple steps to calculate your salary after tax in Japan with detailed income tax calculations.
 Need more from the Japan Tax Calculator?
 More detailed salary calculator or a wage calculator?
 Simply select 'advanced' to access more features of the tax calculator.

 In addition to the features and options described above, the Japan Tax Calculator also has the following features:

 Japan is a country in East Asia.
 It is an island located in the Pacific Ocean.
 The literal meaning of the word 'Japan' mean sun origin and it is also known as the "land of the rising sun"

 Japan has a highly developed economy that stands at the second, on the list of largest developed economies in the world.
 Japan has the third largest automobile manufacturing industry and has the largest electronics goods industry in the world.

 Various kinds of taxes levied in Japan are explained ahead in this article.